jingli18/API-practice/README.md

 Tweepy, PIL, ffmpeg
 <br>
 ## **How to use:**
-1.download all repository.
+1.Download all repository.<br>
-2.Make sure you have all the tools listed in "What you need" 3.just run the Miniproject1.py!
+2.Make sure you have all the tools listed in "What you need"<br>
+3.Just run the Miniproject1.py!
+4.The final videw will be in the "tagimg" folder!